Contract enforcement is an unfortunately necessary focus when entering into business.

 What Does Contract Enforcement Look Like?

-There is a wide variety of ways to enforce contracts.
+There are a wide variety of ways to enforce contracts.
 If you haven’t specified one in your contract, you will use the courts.
 You can pick an alternative dispute resolution (ADR) method through a provision in your agreement.
 In court, you first must determine what courts have jurisdiction and which venue is appropriate.
 After that, you must also determine what state’s laws apply.
 Then you have the lawsuit, which includes many steps to obtain a final judgment.

 Requirements for Contract Enforcement